 On 15 November Partnerships in European Tourism (PET) held a day long event on the influence of films and television on the travel destination choices of Chinese travelers.
-Analysis of online activity among Chinese visitors by the European Travel Commission has shown that film and TV shows drive travel decisions, playing a crucial role in those decisions.
-After a welcome address by Tom Jenkins, CEO, ETOA and an introduction by Anna Athanasopoulou, Head of Unit – for Tourism, Emerging and Creative Industries, the conference analyzed the latest trends in film tourism, what pitfalls to avoid and what opportunities to use.
-Among the speakers was Štěpán Pavlik, director of Czech Tourism China Shanghai who described the dramatic boost in the number of Chinese tourists in Prague following the release and subsequent number one box office position in China of Chinese movie “Somewhere Only We Know” which was shot in Prague’s Old Town and medieval district.
+Analysis of online activity among Chinese visitors by the ETC has shown that film and TV shows drive travel decisions, playing a crucial role in those decisions.
+After a welcome address by Tom Jenkins, CEO, ETOA and an introduction by Anna Athanasopoulou, Head of Unit – Tourism, Emerging and Creative Industries, Directorate General for Internal Market, Industry and SME, European Commission, the conference analyzed the latest trends in film tourism, what pitfalls to avoid and what opportunities to use.
+Among the speakers was Štěpán Pavlik, director of Czech Tourism China Shanghai who described the dramatic boost in the number of Chinese tourists in Prague following the release and subsequent number one box office position in China of Chinese movie Somewhere Only We Know which was shot in Prague’s Old Town and medieval district.
 Several other speakers showcased various ways of developing cine-tourism.